coder/redjet/README.md

 Note that they are a bit contrived in that they Get a 1MB object.
 The performance of all libraries converge as response size decreases.
+If you don't need the performance this library offers, you should probably use a more well-tested library like redigo or go-redis.